jeanpaulsio/notes/general/domain_driven_design/chapter_10.md

 * it's not like you can completely avoid commands
 * ensure that the methods that cause changes do not return domain data and are kept as simple as possible
-* there are ways to not modify an exisiting object. *instead, you can create a new value object that represents the result of the computation and return that instead of mutating*
+* there are ways to not modify an existing object. *instead, you can create a new value object that represents the result of the computation and return that instead of mutating*

 1. Value object created
-2. value object handed ouff
+2. value object handed off
 3. value object forgotten

 This is much unlike an entity where the life cycle is regulated